 The Kora of Kailash

-Circumambulation, or walking around the sacred mountain vortex (the seat of energy), has always had an important significance for yogis and pilgrims from India, Tibet and and all parts of world.
+Circumambulation, or walking around the sacred mountain vortex, the seat of energy, referred to as Kora.
+The act of circumambulation has always had an important significance for yogis and pilgrims from both India and Tibet.
 It is done in a clockwise direction, just as with the great temples of south India, and referred to as Parikrama.
-The parikrama of Kailash begins at Tarchen, although jeeps shuttle pilgrims to a slightly higher elevation to begin the foot pilgrimage.
+The parikrama of Kailash symbolically begins at the village of Tarchen, although jeeps shuttle pilgrims to a slightly higher elevation to begin the foot pilgrimage.
 Here one can also take a horse, but one should know that the horse cannot be used during the highest elevations, during places were the trail is narrow, or rocky, or steep.
 In this pilgrimage, more than any other, there is no substitute for a robust cardio vascular capacity.

 Most of the seven hour trek to Dehara Puk on the first day by the author was accompanied by an unexpected and severe snow storm which carpeted the trails and mountains.

 The snow remained on the mountain at the 16,000 foot level and became deeper as we trekked to higher elevation.
-Miraculously, the snow stopped for a few minutes and the clouds parted to reveal the majesty of Kailash at Dehara Puk camp just as the setting sun cast its final light; a brief moment in time that allowed this amazing photograph.
+It was spring and the trek was the first one of the season, miraculously, the snow stopped for a few minutes and the clouds parted to reveal the majesty of Kailash at Dehara Puk camp just as the setting sun cast its final light; a brief moment in time that allowed the amazing photograph above.

-During the night additional snow fell and the cold was biting as the pilgrims awoke and crawled out of their sleeping bags.
-The snow and ice increased as pilgrims hiked up to higher elevations and as one approached the Dolima Pass, the highest point of the route at 18,458 feet.
-With Shiva in thier heart, pilgrims pushed through the hail and snow.
+During the night, the storm brought additional snowfall.
+The cold was biting as the pilgrims awoke.
+Many of them were from southern regions who had never experienced frost, let alone snow and ice at that level.
+Most crawled out of their sleeping bags, shivering and cold to the bone.
+The snow and ice increased as pilgrims began hiking up to higher elevations.
+Each step at elevation is a challenge.
+As one approached the Dolima Pass, the highest point of the route at 18,458 feet.
+With Shiva in their heart, pilgrims pushed through the hail and snow.
 One has to avoid the temptation to fall asleep during rest periods.
 The author had given his oxygen to a fellow pilgrim and was nearly overcome with exhaustion.
 Yaks loaded with food and supplies move around the sacred mountain surprisingly frightened of the pilgrims around them.
 The author was told that later in the summer the trek is easier, especially for the south Indians, who are more sensitive to the cold weather.
 Many decided not to complete the parikrama, as they crawled out of their sleeping bags, stunned by the bitter cold and ice.
 Even those who had horses were not spared as the horses cannot be used in the presence of a narrow path, whenever the descent is icy, and when a cliff or ledge poses a manner of risk.
 Along with hindus and yogis, mostly from all parts of India and western countries are a curiously disproportionate number of Tamils from the hottest, southern most state of India.
 God bless them all.
 Many Tibetans and other Buddhists from around the world can be seen on pilgrimage as well, some halting at the holy cave in high elevation where Milarepa performed great Siddhis.

 Due to unexpected extreme cold and heavy snows during the night, half of the group which this pilgrim had left with on the first day choose not to continue on the second day.
 A year of aerobics barely prepared this pilgrim for the experience, especially on the second day facing snow and ice.
 Now I am so grateful and I will never forget the joy of completing this difficult trek.
 Just beyond the Dolima Pass, pilgrims were slipping on ice as they began the descent, forcing them to slide down segments near the pass on their butts, which was the only way to avoid injury from slipping and landing upon rocks.
 The author was particularly grateful for being challenged nearly to his breaking point and for the opportunity to face the fear of death and injury.
 Pilgrimage later in the month of June may not be as arduous.